reycursion/WindowsSG/Lesson5_NetworkingProtocols.md

 Analyze network traffic for potential issues.

 #### Syntax:
-* netstat — Displays active connections, ports, and other network statistics.
+* `netstat` — Displays active connections, ports, and other network statistics.
-* netstat -a — Shows all active connections and listening ports.
+* `netstat -a` — Shows all active connections and listening ports.
-* netstat -n — Displays network addresses in numeric form (IP address and port number).
+* `netstat -n` — Displays network addresses in numeric form (IP address and port number).
-* netstat -o — Displays active connections and the process ID (PID) using the connection.
+* `netstat -o` — Displays active connections and the process ID (PID) using the connection.
-* netstat -b — Displays the executable involved in creating each connection or listening port.
+* `netstat -b` — Displays the executable involved in creating each connection or listening port.

+>Note: Options can be combined.
+Example: `netstat -ano`

 ### 4. Control Panel